Do expats from Wisconsin still need to pay state taxes?

 TLDR:

-This means that even if you no longer live in Wisconsin but maintain your domicile there, you must still file and pay taxes on your worldwide income.
+This means that even if you no longer live in Wisconsin but maintain your domicile there, you may still need to file and pay Wisconsin tax on your worldwide income until you clearly establish a new domicile elsewhere.

 The penalties often start at 5% of the unpaid tax for each month the tax remains unpaid, with a cap of 25% of the total unpaid tax.